Dive into CSV on the Web

 In any case, the document is a good place to understand why the authors of the specification made the choices they made.
 I wonder how many of these 25 use cases have successfully adopted CSVW.

 The data model looks fairly uncontroversial.
-I would've like to have a specification for the conceptual data model with no mention to parsing hints nor transformation hints (or RDF patches).
+I would've liked to have a specification for the conceptual data model with no mention to parsing hints nor transformation hints (or RDF patches) though.
 It feels like it would've been a nice reusable definition other specific specifications for parsing and for transformation could extend.

 The data model covers a few types of attributes (annotations in the specification jargon).